Skip to main content

 iv.
 The student organization will be responsible for all financial and legal liabilities associated with the event.

 v.
 The student organization will be required to follow all event policies and procedures.
+The student organization will be held responsible for any violation of any policies and procedures.

 2. University Departments